EdgarChristopherMirandaOrtiz/Carpentries_learning/README.md

 # Trimming and filtering

 Get rid of sequence data that does not meet our quality standard

+Determine the quality threshold we will accept